netdata/netdata/README.md

 It gives you some extra features, like [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations), [Anomaly Advisor](https://learn.netdata.cloud/docs/cloud/insights/anomaly-advisor) and much more.

-The Netdata purpose is to help more people troubleshoot ever more complex IT infrastructures, this is why our **free** [community plan](https://www.netdata.cloud/pricing) gives you ability to monitor unlimited number of Nodes, Containers and Metrics (custom or built-in).
+Netdata's mission is to help more people troubleshoot ever more complex IT infrastructures, this is why our **free** [community plan](https://www.netdata.cloud/pricing) gives you ability to monitor unlimited number of Nodes, Containers and Metrics (custom or built-in).

 Due to the distributed nature of Netdata, and to ensure high-availability of your monitoring system, please check our [Data Replication](https://www.netdata.cloud/blog/why-is-data-replication-important) recommendations to increase the data availability.